 The organization – Guide services

-Organisation was good overall, prompt email communication, always friendly.
+The organisation was good overall, prompt email communication, always friendly.
 The printed itinerary which I received in Hanoi was not correct (Day 2: Mai Chau-Son La ~8hrs?
 Not really.
 Day 4 was completely different from the description: we went to Sapa.
-The explanation was that the printout was for motorcycles, but in earlier correspondence I had been told that the only difference between the cycle and 4×4 tour would be that ‘ride’ has to be translated to ‘drive’.
-In Sapa we stayed in Hoang Long rather than Cat Cat as printed.).
+The explanation was that the printout was for motorcycles, but in earlier correspondence, I had been told that the only difference between the cycle and 4×4 tour would be that ‘ride’ has to be translated to ‘drive’.
+In Sapa, we stayed in Hoang Long rather than Cat Cat as printed.).
 Mr. Dzung is an excellent guide, with good command of English, and good interpersonal skills.
-He was in good phone contact with head office, able to smooth things out eventually.
+He was in good phone contact with the head office, able to smooth things out eventually.

 Hard to know what is a fair price.
 We had cheaper as well as more expensive offers for comparable packages.
 Considering the overall low prices.